Malavan F.C.: Early years

+Malavan competed in the 1972–73 Iran 2nd Division, advancing through regional stages before finishing third in the four-team final round behind Taj Ahvaz and Taj Abadan.
+The two clubs above Malavan did not enter the inaugural 1973–74 Takht Jamshid Cup after the Iranian Football Federation prohibited identically named clubs from competing alongside Taj Tehran, and Malavan was included among the new league's participants.
+Before the club entered the Takht Jamshid Cup, the names Artemis, Malavan and Bayandor were considered.
+Malavan was ultimately chosen, and the club was renamed Malavan Bandar Pahlavi.

+Following the club's fifth-place finish in the inaugural 1973–74 Takht Jamshid Cup, where it was the highest-placed club from outside Tehran, the Iranian Football Federation selected the Malavan squad to represent Iran at the 1974 RCD Cup in Pakistan.
+The selection was made in recognition of the club's performance during its debut national league campaign.
+Managed officially by Iran national coach Danny McLennan, with Bahman Salehnia serving as captain and player, the team finished as runners-up after defeating Pakistan 2–1 and losing 1–0 to Turkey.

+Following the 1979 Iranian Revolution and the restoration of the city's former name, Bandar-e Anzali, the team’s name was renamed as Malavan Bandar Anzali.

-The club never really had great success in the league but they were able to become the best non-Tehran based club and finishing third in the 1977 and 1989.
+The club finished third in the 1977 and 1989 editions of the Takht Jamshid Cup.
 Malavan has won the Hazfi Cup on 3 occasions.
 In 1986 Malavan participated in Asian Club Championship but after beating Saunders SC in first round they withdrew from tournament due to the Iran–Iraq War.

 Iran Pro League

-In 2003 Malavan was relegated to the Azadegan League, they only stayed one year in the lower league as they were immediately promoted back to the Iran Pro League.
-Since then, they have been one of the most stable teams of the league in recent years where they only had few coaches during their history and always finished in mid table and challenge the big teams.
+In 2003 Malavan was relegated to the Azadegan League, they stayed one year in the lower league before they were immediately promoted back to the Iran Pro League.
 They finished 12th in the 2008–09 and 2009–10 season.
 In 2010–11 season they finished 8th and reached the final of Hazfi Cup but lost to Persepolis.
-In the 2013–14 Iran Pro League season Malavan achieved a surprising 7th-place finish in the league, their highest ever.
+In the 2013–14 Iran Pro League season Malavan achieved a 7th-place finish in the league.